 - Teaching Assistant applicants are given preference if they have basic computer skills in Power Point, Word, and Excel, to the extent necessary for lesson presentation and record keeping.

 - Teaching Assistants must be able to work positively with a wide range of disabilities, from mild to severe, including those with behavioral challenges, and including those with very limited experience (the naïve and vulnerable) to those with very extensive experience (those who may have been abused, are sexually active, and/or those coming from the criminal justice system).

 - Class settings are located in a variety of community facilities, from public buildings to church settings, etc. There is not a one-stop location or one-type of classroom style.

-- Teaching Assistants may need to check out/carry/set up/repack/care for general presentation equipment provided by the Safe Life Project, such as a projector or laptop.
+- Teaching assistants may need to help with check out/carry/set up/repack/care for general presentation equipment provided by the Safe Life Project, such as a projector or laptop.

 WORK YEAR: Safe Life Teaching Assistants are part of an at-will employee pool.
-Work opportunities may vary depending upon client intake and class schedules.
+Work opportunities may vary depending upon client intake.
 No health benefits are connected to this position.

-POSITION REPORTS TO: The Safe Life Teaching Assistants reports to the CEO Team.
+POSITION REPORTS TO: The Safe Life Teaching Assistant reports to the CEO Team.